 5. Unlock the DVSYS account as the SYS user:

 '''

-sqlplus SYS "AS SYSDBA"
+CONNECT SYS/as SYSDBA

-Enter password:
+ALTER USER DVSYS ACCOUNT UNLOCK;

-SQL>ALTER USER DVSYS ACCOUNT UNLOCK;
+SOL>

 '''

 6. Disable the Oracle Database Vault triggers.
 Log into SQLPlus as SYS using the SYSDBA privilege, and then run the following ALTER TRIGGER statements: